Principle of double effect: Criticisms

-While some consequentialists may reject the Principle, Alison McIntyre states that "many criticisms of the principle of double effect do not proceed from consequentialist assumptions".
+While some consequentialists may reject the principle, Alison McIntyre states that "many criticisms of the principle of double effect do not proceed from consequentialist assumptions".

 Alyson Hoyt argues that the DDE should not be used in wartime due to its potential for misuse and the complexity of modern warfare.
-She claims while the DDE aims to justify actions with unintended harmful consequences, it can be easily manipulated to rationalize civilian casualties as mere "side effects" of military objectives.
+She claims that while the DDE aims to justify actions with unintended harmful consequences, it can be easily manipulated to rationalize civilian casualties as mere "side effects" of military objectives.